 Best Starting Seeds in an Unheated Greenhouse

-Before we get into the ideal starting seeds for an unheated greenhouse, we need first to understand how these seeds germinate.
+Before getting into the ideal starting seeds for an unheated greenhouse, we must first understand how these seeds germinate.

 What takes place when you provide those seeds with the ideal conditions?